 2. Boiler Is Dripping Or Leaking

-Drips and leaks are an obvious sign of an essentially more significant situation, however, except when you’re qualified to do so you should not try to identify the situation for yourself.
+Leaks and drips are an obvious sign of an essentially more significant situation, however, except when you’re qualified to do so you should not try to determine the situation by yourself.
 Most of the causes for your boiler to have drips or leaks will most likely call for a trained boiler technician to deal with them.
 Leaks and drips are regularly caused by a malfunctioning pump seal or pressure valve.
 When it’s repaired, you may have to lower your boiler’s pressure, your boiler technician will gladly advise you on how to do it.

 3. Odd Sounds Coming From Your Boiler

-Probably one of the most obvious of all boiler issues is when your boiler starts to make unusual noises, for instance, banging or gurgling.
+Probably one of the most obvious of all boiler issues is when your boiler begins to make unusual noises, for instance, banging or gurgling.
 It’s very likely that air is caught inside of the system is the problem, however, it could possibly additionally be because of low water pressure.
-However, the situation might also be even more serious, such as your boiler nearing the end of its lifespan and you need a brand-new boiler installed.
+However, the situation might also be even more serious, such as your boiler getting to the end of its lifespan and you need a brand-new boiler installed.

 4. Pilot Light Is Not Lit

 The remedy for an unlit pilot light is very easy, simply relight it.
-However, right before doing that you ought to take a look at your system to determine if there is a more severe problem primarily.
-Issues you might discover include:
+However, right before doing that you ought to check out your system to determine if there is a more severe problem primarily.
+Issues you might identify include:

 - A close by draught putting out the light.